Computer Science

 • MET CS 521: Information Structures with Python

-This course covers the concepts of the object-oriented approach to software design and development using Python.
-It includes a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, arrays and strings, and proceeding to advanced topics such as inheritance and polymorphism, creating user interfaces, exceptions and streams.
-Upon completion of this course students will be able to apply software engineering principles to design and implement Python applications that can be used in with analytics and big data.
-Effective Fall 2021, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Creativity/Innovation, Critical Thinking.
 Prerequisite: Programming experience in any language.
 Or Instructor's consent.
+Explore the object-oriented approach to software design and development using Python.
+You will engage in a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, arrays and strings, and proceed to more advanced topics such as inheritance and polymorphism, creating user interfaces, exceptions and streams.
+Upon completion of this course, you will be able to apply software engineering principles to design and implement Python applications that can be used with analytics and big data.
+Effective Fall 2021, this course fulfills a single unit in each of the following BU Hub areas: Creativity/Innovation, Critical Thinking, Quantitative Reasoning 2.

 • Creativity/Innovation